timewasted/go-decimal/README.md

 Current limitations:
 --------------------

-* Aside from parsing and printing, the only operations currently implemented are `Cmp` and `Add`.
+* Aside from parsing and printing, the only operations currently implemented are `Cmp`, `Add`, and `Sub`.
 More operations will be added in time, and of course pull requests are welcomed!
 * `ParseDecimal` does not parse "formatted" values, such as what `FormattedString` would return.
 This is unlikely to change.

 License: